-Since 2005, Al Carbon has pleased its cult fans with their chargrilled stuffed burgers and Colombian inspired cuisine.
+Since 2005, Al Carbon Burger & Craft Beer Bar has pleased its cult fans with their chargrilled stuffed burgers and Colombian-inspired cuisine.
 All the meats are cooked on charcoal hence the name Al Carbon.

-Al Carbon (2280 Coral Way, Miami) has re-invented itself a couple of times, and I really love its current incarnation.
-It’s now a stuffed burger (Juicy Lucy to burger fans), and craft beer bar that serves some crowd-pleasing Colombian dishes.
+Al Carbon (2280 Coral Way, Miami) has re-invented itself a couple of times, and I love its current incarnation.
+It’s now a stuffed burger (Juicy Lucy to burger fans) and craft beer bar that serves some crowd-pleasing Colombian dishes.

-I was kinda stand-offish on its burgers when I first tried them years ago.
-Now I think their Hawaiian and Blue cheese stuffed burgers should be in the Juicy Lucy hall of fame.
-Share a beef empanada while you’re there and don’t skip out on those little yellow potatoes, they’re extremely addictive.
+I was stand-offish on its burgers when I first tried them years ago.
+Now I think their Hawaiian and Blue cheese-stuffed burgers should be in the Juicy Lucy hall of fame.
+Share a beef empanada while you’re there, and don’t skip out on those little yellow potatoes; they’re highly addictive.

-My first visit to Al Carbon was way back in 2009, which I documented for this blog.
+My first visit to Al Carbon was way back in 2009, which I documented.
 Scroll below to read it if you absolutely must.

 Al Carbon Food Pictures

 May 13th, 2009 – Another Colombian Fast Food Joint?
 I had sworn off all Comida Rapida spots after the debacle that is

 Que Perros, plus I pissed some dude off enough with my comments that he left a near unreadable retort worth checking out alone.